mathiase4/Vibe-Check/README.md

 - [Canvas Confetti](https://www.npmjs.com/package/canvas-confetti)
 - Audio files for right/wrong and celebration sounds
 - [Google Fonts](https://fonts.google.com/)
-- Used Sora AI to make the background
+- - Used Sora AI (image generator) to make the background

+## Design Choices
+I chose bright, high-contrast colors for answer buttons so they are easy to see.
+I used the photo generator “Sora” to give the quiz a friendly and old school feel.
+I used Bootstrap to make the site responsive and work well on all screen sizes.
+The layout is kept simple so users can focus on the quiz without distractions.

 ## Validation